rdi-berkeley/llm-agents-mooc/index.md

 - Students in the Trailblazer or Mastery Tier should either summarize information from one of the lecture(s) or write a postmortem on their learning experience during our MOOC
 - Students in the Ninja or Lengendary Tier should write about their hackathon submission

 The written article is an effort-based assignment that will be graded as pass or no pass (P/NP).
+Submit your written article assignment [HERE](https://forms.gle/7ekobPNSWDLBWnDT6).

 ### Labs